Table of Contents

 5. Decide on the Technology Stack and the Development Team

-Choosing the proper technology stack is essential for your mobile banking app since it can help to improve your development time and security.
+Choosing the proper banking app technology stack and the development team structure is essential for your mobile banking app since it can help to improve your development time and security.
 Your checklist for the tech stack should include the following criteria:

 - Project scope and complexity;